LuBashQ/LPSpp/README.md

 LSPpp is an interpreter for the simple assembly-like programming language LSP.
 It's written in C++1x.

+## How to compile and run

+You can either open the solution in Visual Studio 2019 or build using Cmake.

 ## Syntax

 Instructions **must** be written in capital letters.
 Instructions are separated by a new line and the arguments are separated by spaces.